SteveCastle/pixel-to-css/README.md

 3. A className to use for the class.
 `pixel-to-css image.png 50 myClassName`

+Output css string is sent to STDOUT so you can pipe it to the clipboard or a file, or where ever you like.

 ## About

 This package depends on the `image-js` package to process images.